aszepieniec/stark-anatomy/docs/faster.md

             trace_polynomials = trace_polynomials + [fast_interpolate(trace_domain, single_trace, self.omicron, self.omicron_domain_length)]
 ```

-Next: when committing to the boundary quotients, use fast coset evaluation.
-Same goes for the randomizer polynomial as well as the combination polynomial.
+Next, when committing to the boundary quotients, use fast coset evaluation.
+Same goes for the randomizer polynomial and the combination polynomial.

 ```python
 # class FastStark: